 Which Questions Are the Hardest?

-As a quick refresher, the SAT Writing and Language section asks multiple choice questions based on long reading passages.
-The questions test your understanding of grammar, punctuation, word choice and idioms, and writing logic.
+As a quick refresher, the SAT Reading and Writing section asks multiple choice questions based on reading passages.
+The questions test your understanding of grammar, punctuation, word choice, and writing logic.
 For a full overview of all the grammar tested on the Writing SAT, see our guide.

 The College Board used to rank SAT questions according to difficulty, but they no longer do this.
 So how did I pick out the hardest questions?
 And what makes some questions harder than others?